raulfdm/gh-open-prs/README.md

 1. Fork/clone this project;
 1. navigate inside the folder;
-1. run `yarn` to install dependencies;
+1. run `pnpm` to install dependencies;
-1. then boot the server by running `yarn dev`
+1. then boot the server by running `pnpm run dev`

 Then your app will be available at `http://localhost:3000`